MicrosoftDocs/ai-builder/ai-builder-docs/use-your-own-prompt-data.md

 :::image type="content" source="media/use-your-own-prompt-data/add-data.png" alt-text="Screenshot of how to select a Dataverse table as data to be used in the prompt builder.":::

-You can filter the data, which is retrieved by expanding the table and selecting the filtered field and value.
+You can filter the data, which is retrieved by expanding the table and selecting the filtered field and **Filter value**.
 The value can be a free-form text, an input of the prompt, or when filtering on a *choice* or *option set* as one of its named values.

 To learn more about choices and option sets, go to [Types of columns](/power-apps/maker/data-platform/types-of-fields).